Sagar2366/terraform/website/intro/getting-started/build.html.md

 commands.

 Terraform uses a plugin based architecture to support the numerous infrastructure and service providers available.
-As of Terraform version 0.10.0, each "Provider" is its own encapsulated binary distributed separately from Terraform itself.
+As of Terraform version 0.10.0, each "Provider" has its own encapsulated binary distributed separately from Terraform itself.
 The `terraform init` command will automatically download and install any Provider binary for the providers in use within the configuration, which in this case is